DecisionsDev/odm-ondocker/contrib/update-images/README.md

 ## Conclusion

-By following the steps outlined in this guide and adopting best practices, you can effectively update your Docker images with the latest CVE fixes, ensuring the security and stability of your containerized applications.
+By following the steps outlined in this guide and adopting best practices, you can effectively update your Docker images with the latest OS-related CVE fixes ensuring the security and stability of your containerized applications.
 Regularly checking for vulnerabilities and staying up-to-date is crucial in the ever-evolving world of container security.

 Feel free to customize and expand upon this guide to fit your specific needs and environment.